-Australia’s Paralympic shooters have pledged to dedicate their success in Rio to late five-time Paralympian Ashley Adams, after the Australian Paralympic Committee (APC) today announced the six shooters heading to the Games this September.
+Australia’s Paralympic shooters have pledged to dedicate their success at the Rio 2016 Paralympic Games to late five-time Paralympian Ashley Adams, after the Australian Paralympic Committee (APC) today (17 May) announced the six shooters heading to the Games this September.

-London 2012 bronze medallist Natalie Smith and South Australian Libby Kosmala will headline the team for her 12th Paralympic Games, while London 2012 Paralympians Luke Cain and Bradley Mark, and debutants Anton Zappelli and Christopher Pitt complete the six.
+Paralympic bronze medallist from 2012, Natalie Smith (QLD), and South Australian Libby Kosmala – representing Australia at her 12th Paralympic Games – will headline the team, while 2012 Paralympians Luke Cain (VIC) and Bradley Mark (QLD), and debutants Anton Zappelli (WA) and Chris Pitt (QLD) complete the six.

-Australia has won 25 medals in shooting at the Paralympic Games – 15 gold, seven silver and three bronze – since it was introduced at the Toronto 1976 Paralympic Games, with Kosmala winning the country’s first gold in the Mixed 2-5 Rifle class in Toronto.
+Australia has won 25 medals in Para-shooting at the Paralympic Games – 15 gold, seven silver and three bronze – since it was introduced at the Toronto 1976 Paralympic Games, where Kosmala won the country’s first gold.

-“Our Paralympic shooters are winning medals at the IPC World Cups but we’ve missed out on coming up against some of our toughest competitors, so it is very hard to predict our real chances in Rio.
+“Our Paralympic shooters are winning medals at the IPC [International Paralympic Committee] World Cups, but we’ve missed out on coming up against some of our toughest competitors, so it is very hard to predict our real chances in Rio.

-“As head coach, I’ll be very happy to see our athletes enjoying competition, supporting each other and achieving scores close to their PBs or their new PBs,” Sipek continued.
+“As Head Coach, I’ll be very happy to see our athletes enjoying competition, supporting each other, and achieving scores close to their PBs [personal bests] or their new PBs.”

-At her 12th Games, Libby Kosmala will not only be the oldest member of the 2016 Australian Paralympic Team but also the oldest athlete to compete at the Rio Games.
+At her 12th Games, Kosmala will not only be the oldest member of the 2016 Australian Paralympic Team, but also the oldest athlete competing in Rio.

-With nine gold medals to her name and still posting impressive international results, Kosmala is one of Australia’s most accomplished athletes and is looking forward to returning to the Paralympics after announcing her retirement following the London Games.
+With nine gold medals to her name, and still posting impressive international results, Kosmala is one of Australia’s most accomplished athletes, and is looking forward to returning to the Paralympics after announcing her retirement following the 2012 Paralympics.

 “It feels great to be selected to my 12th Games.
 I still have that fire in my belly, I still love competition,” she said.

-Like Kosmala, London 2012 bronze medallist Natalie Smith has high hopes for her second Games.
+Like Kosmala, Smith has high hopes for her second Games.

-“Being able to represent Australia is something that few people get to do that it must be cherished.
-I am proud to have been allowed to have this opportunity to fly the Australian flag high,” she said.
+“Being able to represent Australia is something that few people get to do, that it must be cherished.
+I am proud to have been allowed to have this opportunity to fly the Australian flag high,” Smith said.

 “Australia has an impressive history in shooting at the Paralympics, starting off with Libby hitting the mark with a gold in 1976.